David Rizzio

 David Rizzio (/ˈrɪtsioʊ/ RIT-see-oh; Davide Rizzio /it/; c.
 1533 – 9 March 1566) or Riccio (/ˈrɪtʃioʊ/ RITCH-ee-oh, /it/) was an Italian courtier and the private secretary of Mary, Queen of Scots.
-Mary's husband, Lord Darnley, is said to have been jealous of their friendship because of rumours that Rizzio had impregnated Mary, and he joined in a conspiracy of Protestant nobles to murder him, led by Patrick Ruthven, 3rd Lord Ruthven.
+Mary's husband, Lord Darnley, is said to have been jealous of their friendship because of rumours that Rizzio had impregnated Mary, and he joined in a conspiracy of Protestant nobles to murder Rizzio, led by Patrick Ruthven, 3rd Lord Ruthven.
 Mary was having dinner with Rizzio and a few ladies-in-waiting when Darnley joined them, accused his wife of adultery and then had a group murder Rizzio, who was hiding behind Mary.
 Mary was held at gunpoint and Rizzio was stabbed numerous times.
 His body took 57 dagger wounds.
-The murder was the catalyst of the downfall of Darnley, and had serious consequences for Mary's subsequent reign.
+The murder was the catalyst of Darnley's downfall, and had serious consequences for Mary's subsequent reign.

 Career

 Rizzio was born in Pancalieri close to Turin, a descendant of an ancient and noble family still living in Piedmont, the Riccio Counts of San Paolo e Solbrito.

 Rizzio (whose name appears in Italian records as Davide Riccio di Pancalieri in Piemonte) went first from Turin to the Court of the Duke of Savoy, then at Nice.
 However, finding no opportunities for advancement there, he found means in 1561 to get himself admitted into the train of Carlo Ubertino Solaro, Count of Moretta, who was about to lead an embassy to Scotland.
-The Count in Scotland had no employment for Rizzio, and dismissed him.
+This occurred thanks to his connections with Gerolamo della Rovere and Jean Morel— the latter being the recipient of the only extant letter written by him.
+The Count in Scotland had no employment for Rizzio and dismissed him.
 Rizzio however, had made friends with the Queen's musicians, who had come with her from France.
 James Melville, a friend of Rizzio, said that "Her Majesty had three valets in her chamber, who sung three parts, and wanted a bass to sing the fourth part".

 Rizzio and Mary's musicians were employed as valets of her chamber and the royal accounts also call Rizzio her "chamber child".
 Other valets who were musicians include Adrian Lefeau, John Adesoun (who played the lute), and James Lauder.
 Mary bought matching clothes for three lute players in February 1562.
 One of the "sangstaris" was called Missall.

 Secretary

 Rizzio was considered a good musician and excellent singer, which brought him to the attention of the cosmopolitan young queen.
 Towards the end of 1564, having grown wealthy under her patronage, Rizzio became the queen's secretary for relations with France, replacing Augustine Raullet.
+John Lesley wrote that Rizzio was "a very able man of business" employed to write the Queen's "private letters in French, Italian, and Latin".
 Rizzio was ambitious, controlling access to the queen and seeing himself as almost a Secretary of State.
 Other courtiers felt that as a Catholic and a foreigner he was too close to the queen.